Skip to content

 Updated Oct 11, 2023

-This channel argues that traditional air-gapping and hardware-only tactics no longer protect critical infrastructure.
-It grounds that claim in interviews with product security officers and industry practitioners.
+This channel argues that traditional security isolation no longer protects critical infrastructure.
+It grounds that claim in expert interviews with product security officers, GSOC-to-CSOC transition stories, and the command-and-control market's $11B growth trajectory.

 Traditional measures like air-gapping are no longer sufficient.